 Meet the team

-Gina holds a Masters in biotechnology with a focus on synthetic biology from ETH Zurich and worked in management consulting as well as venture capital before joining NLC.
-She joined NLC as a Venture Developer in February 2020 to help startups succeed and ensure the wealth of innovation surrounding us gets its chance to make a real impact.
+Gina joined NLC in February 2020 as a Venture Developer.
+She holds a master’s in biotechnology from ETH Zurich with a focus on synthetic biology and worked in management consulting as well as venture capital before joining NLC.
+Gina helps startups succeed and ensures the wealth of innovation surrounding us gets its chance to make a real impact.